SynergyAddons/synergy-addons/README.md

 ## Usage

-You don't need to do anything.
-Whenever you visit StudentVUE, all the tweaks will be applied just like magic.
+You are able to turn this Extension on or off by clicking the synergy addons icon to the right of the address bar.
+Whenever you visit StudentVUE and the extension is activated, all the tweaks will be applied just like magic.

-## Contributing
+## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 If you make a big enough change, we will credit you.